hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 the update.
 Also, you should check both the Parabola and Arch home pages to see if they mention any issues.
 If a new kernel is installed, you should also update to be able to use it (the currently running kernel will also be fine).
-It\'s generally good enough to update Parabola once every week, or maybe twice.
-As a rolling release distribution, it\'s a good idea never to leave your install too outdated; update regularly.
+It's generally good enough to update Parabola once every week, or maybe twice.
+As a rolling release distribution, it's a good idea never to leave your install too outdated; update regularly.
 This is simply because of the way the project works; old packages are deleted from the repositories quickly, once they are updated.
-A system that hasn\'t been updated for quite a while will mean potentially more reading of previous posts through the website, and more maintenance work.
+A system that hasn't been updated for quite a while will mean potentially more reading of previous posts through the website, and more maintenance work.